 Barcelona is one of my favourite cities in the world and place I can’t stop returning to.
 It’s like a second home to me: the place where I mended a broken heart, re-found my independence and fell for a city like no other before.
 Later, it’s where Steve and I got together, and in the years since, we’ve returned again and again, even living there for short stints.
 I love the winding streets lined with balconies, and independent bars, restaurants and shops.
 I love the sea, the beach and the gorgeous parks filled with laidback folk and the sounds of guitars and pan drums.
 It’s a city that reveals more secrets every time I visit.

-Here’s a little guide to the best of what to do in Barcelona to get you started in the city
+Here’s a little guide to the best of what to do in Barcelona to get you started in the city.
+I’ve also written a guide to visiting Barcelona with a baby/toddler.

 The best of what to do in Barcelona